786abubakar0/Mern_jwt_authentication/README.md

 	- I used render for deployment.
  	- In render, web service is used for backend deployment while static site is used for frontend deployment.
   	- For MongoDb, I used mongodb atlas.
-	- We need three things urls, frontend url, backend url, mongodb url.
+	- We need three things, frontend url, backend url, mongodb url.
  	- In frontend, server url has to be changed or give through environement variable.
   	- In backend, fronend url is needed and also mongodb url is needed.
    	- I gave all urls through render environment variables.